 The CMU I-Corps Site builds upon Carnegie Mellon's demonstrated strengths in fusing technology and entrepreneurship, in broadening participation for underrepresented groups and in collaborating with regional stakeholders.
 Our Site program recruits exploratory business ventures started by faculty, staff, students and recent alumni, training up to 30 Site Teams each academic year to accelerate business exploration and creation.
 The curriculum focuses on agile innovation tied to customer discovery, and the program supplements the curriculum with intensive networking, expert guidance and financial support for projects.
 Upon acceptance into the I-Corps Site program, you and your team will:

-- attend required cohort progress meetings 1-2 times per month for focused customer discovery training and valuable networking with past and present I-Corps site teams and mentors (see program schedule for more information)
+- attend required CONNECTS seminars and seven cohort progress meetings for focused customer discovery training and valuable networking with past and present I-Corps site teams and mentors (see program schedule for more information)

 - receive reimbursement for up to $2,500 for eligible customer discovery expenses (domestic travel to industry trade shows, visits to potential customers and/or developing prototypes, participation in cohort curriculum is required to be eligible for reimbursement)

 - become part of the Project Olympus incubator program (see Benefits to Becoming a PROBE [pdf])